Trina-SE/StackOverflow/README.md

 # StackOverflow
-This is an academic project
+This is an academic project.